Computational model advance deep brain stimulation for Parkinson's disease: Discussion

 Moreover, since DBS was originally applied in PD, studying DBS is usually closely linked to studying PD.
 However, DBS researchers can understand the physiological model of BG in addition to focusing on the pathological BG structure.
 Translating existing physiological models of BG into DBS models seems to be very promising for research.
 Due to ethical constraints, researchers have difficulty obtaining DBS data from healthy populations when physiological models of BG may be helpful for the research direction.
 The assumptions of previous models are constantly disproved because of the continuous development of physiological theories.
-For example, scholars have discovered the importance of GPe in BG \cite{gittis2014new}.
+For example, scholars have discovered the importance of GPe in BG \citep{gittis2014new}.
 They divided the GPe into two major subpopulations of neurons: prototypic and arkypallidal cells.
-Recent research results used optogenetic stimulation to study the structure of the GPe \cite{ketzef2021differential}.Rubchinsky found that the chaotic signals can also disrupt the periodic synchronization of neuron \cite{rubchinsky2012intermittent}.
+Recent research results used optogenetic stimulation to study the structure of the GPe \citep{ketzef2021differential}.Rubchinsky found that the chaotic signals can also disrupt the periodic synchronization of neuron \citep{rubchinsky2012intermittent}.
+McCarthy et al. focused on the rich kinetic phenomena in the striatum\citep{mccarthy2011striatal}.
+In their latest model DBS can effectively recover the dynamics of striatal networks\citep{adam2022deep}.
 These novel research results can be well used in computational models.

-Furthermore, because of the good results of DBS for PD, physicians and scholars are now applying DBS to more than 30 other diseases \cite{Hariz2013}, especially in the group of patients who are poorly controlled despite trying multiple drugs and non-invasive treatments, such as epilepsy, urinary incontinence and depression.
-In addition, there is increasing academic interest in the mechanisms and optimization of non-invasive stimulation therapies, such as transcranial direct current stimulation (tDCS), transcutaneous electrical nerve stimulation (TENS) and transcranial magnetic stimulation (TMS).
+Furthermore, because of the good results of DBS for PD, physicians and scholars are now applying DBS to more than 30 other diseases \citep{Hariz2013}, especially in the group of patients who are poorly controlled despite trying multiple drugs and non-invasive treatments, such as epilepsy, urinary incontinence and depression.
+In addition, there is increasing academic interest in the mechanisms and optimization of non-invasive stimulation therapies, such as transcranial direct current stimulation, transcutaneous electrical nerve stimulation and transcranial magnetic stimulation.
 While the benefits of stimulation are clear and robust for some diseases (e.g., PD), there have been some failures in clinical trials for other applications.
 Furthermore, since the relatively short history of developing DBS treatments for other diseases prevents empiricism from playing a large role, computational models of DBS based on different diseases can be effective in helping to optimize these therapies.

 DBS computational models will evolve, perhaps resulting in more concise mathematical formulas or more influential conditions to better match physiological realities.
 However, in any case, these models can help us uncover more of the brain's secrets.
 In the future, computational models could act as virtual patients.
 Doctors and researchers can test new treatment options on the platform and get good results before implementing them on patients.